-Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix Decision D-2016-119 issued by the Régie de l'énergie: • Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
-New
+Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix New Decision D-2016-119 issued by the Régie de l'énergie: Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
+1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems Revision

-- 1. Title: Cyber Security Electronic Security Perimeter(s) - 2.
-Number: CIP-005-5 - 3.
-Purpose: To manage electronic access to BES Cyber Systems by specifying a controlled Electronic Security Perimeter in support of protecting BES Cyber Systems against compromise that could lead to misoperation or instability in the BES. - 4.
-Applicability: - 4.1.
+1. Title: Cyber Security - Electronic Security Perimeter(s)

+3. Purpose: To manage electronic access to BES Cyber Systems by specifying a controlled Electronic Security Perimeter in support of protecting BES Cyber Systems against compromise that could lead to misoperation or instability in the BES.

+4.1.
 Functional Entities: For the purpose of the requirements contained herein, the following list of functional entities will be collectively referred to as "Responsible Entities."
 For requirements in this standard where a specific functional entity or subset of functional entities are the applicable entity or entities, the functional entity or entities are specified explicitly.

-- 4.1.2 Distribution Provider that owns one or more of the following Facilities, systems, and equipment for the protection or restoration of the BES: - 4.1.2.1 Each underfrequency Load shedding (UFLS) or undervoltage Load shedding (UVLS) system that: - 4.1.2.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.1.2.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.1.2.2 Each Special Protection System or Remedial Action Scheme where the Special Protection System or Remedial Action Scheme is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started.

-- 4.1.4 Generator Owner

-- 4.1.5 Interchange Coordinator or Interchange Authority

-- 4.1.6 Reliability Coordinator

-- 4.1.7 Transmission Operator
+- 4.1.2 Distribution Provider that owns one or more of the following Facilities, systems, and equipment for the protection or restoration of the BES: - 4.1.2.1 Each underfrequency Load shedding (UFLS) or undervoltage Load shedding (UVLS) system that: - 4.1.2.1.1 is part of a Load shedding program that is subject to one or more requirements in a NERC or Regional Reliability Standard; and - 4.1.2.1.2 performs automatic Load shedding under a common control system owned by the Responsible Entity, without human operator initiation, of 300 MW or more. - 4.1.2.2 Each Special Protection System or Remedial Action Scheme where the Special Protection System or Remedial Action Scheme is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.3 Each Protection System (excluding UFLS and UVLS) that applies to Transmission where the Protection System is subject to one or more requirements in a NERC or Regional Reliability Standard. - 4.1.2.4 Each Cranking Path and group of Elements meeting the initial switching requirements from a Blackstart Resource up to and including the first interconnection point of the starting station service of the next generation unit(s) to be started. - 4.1.3 Generator Operator - 4.1.4 Generator Owner - 4.1.5 Interchange Coordinator or Interchange Authority - 4.1.6 Reliability Coordinator - 4.1.7 Transmission Operator